 Habitually having your HVAC system cleaned and tuned up may elevate its performance and help lower your energy costs because an HVAC system that’s taken care of can use much less energy than one that is not.
 But what else can you do?
-Here are more manageable steps you can perform to improve your Opelika home’s energy efficiency.
+Here are more manageable steps you can perform to improve your Auburn and Opelika home’s energy efficiency.

 - Seal all leaks around your windows and doors.
 Add caulk or weatherstripping in the spots you find leaks.